dorjeduck/llm.mojo/README.md

 ### Step 4: Train the Model

-Train your model using the downloaded and tokenized data by running:
+Ensure Mojo is installed by following the [Get started with Mojo 🔥](https://docs.modular.com/mojo/manual/get-started/) guide.
+Train your model by running:

  ```bash
  mojo train_gpt.mojo
  ```

+This command starts the training process using the prepared data.

 ## Benchmarks